For entry in September 2024

 The academy will accordingly provide for the admission of 60 pupils into Year 3 each year if sufficient applications for entry are received.
 Where fewer than 60 applications are received, the Academy Trust will offer places at the academy to all those who have applied.

-The academy participates in the Local Authority co-ordinated admission procedure and all deadlines within that should be adhered to by applicants.
+The academy participates in the Local Authority co-ordinated admission procedure for the normal admissions round and all deadlines within that should be adhered to by applicants.

 2. Priority admissions

-As according to the School Admissions Code, children with special educational needs (SEN) and have an Education, Health and Care (EHC) Plan naming the school will be given top priority.
-The school will also give priority to applications on behalf of children in, or previously in, public care (‘looked after children’) residing with the primary carer with the relevant documentary evidence.
+As according to the Admissions Code, children with an Education, Health and Care Plan (EHCP) naming the school will be admitted.
+The school will also give top priority to applications on behalf of children in, or previously in, public care (‘looked after children’) residing with the primary carer with the relevant documentary evidence, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.

 If the number of applications to the Academy is higher than the number of places available, the allocations will be made as according to the oversubscription criteria as set out in the order below.

-- Children in the care, or previously in the care, of a Local Authority (‘looked after children’; see Note 1 below).
-Children with an EHC Plan with supporting evidence naming the school are automatically admitted.
+- Children in the care, or previously in the care, of a Local Authority (‘looked after children’; see Note 1 below), including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Children with an EHCP with supporting evidence naming the school are automatically admitted.

 - Children attending Winterbourne Nursery and Infant School at the time of application.